Anterograde amnesia: Familiarity and the fractionation of memory

 The right hippocampus is clearly necessary for familiarity in spatial tasks, whereas the left hippocampus is necessary for familiarity-based recollection in verbal tasks.
 Some researchers claim the hippocampus is important for the retrieval of memories, whereas adjacent cortical regions can support familiarity-based memories.
-These memory decisions are made based on matching already-existing memories (before the onset of pathology) to the current situation.
+These memory decisions are made based on matching already-existing memories, before the onset of pathology, to the current situation.
 According to Gilboa et al., patients with localized hippocampal damage can score well on a test if it is based on familiarity.

 Poreh et al. describe a case study of patient A.D., whose damage to the fornix rendered the hippocampus useless, but spared adjacent cortical areas – a fairly rare injury.
 When the patient was given a test with something with which he had some familiarity, the patient was able to score well.
-In general, however, A.D. had severely impaired episodic memory, but had some ability to learn semantic knowledge.
+In general, A.D. had severely impaired episodic memory, but had some ability to learn semantic knowledge.
 Other studies show animals with similar injuries can recognize objects with which they are familiar, but, when the objects are presented in an unexpected context, they do not score well on recognition tests.

 Islands of memory

-Patients with anterograde amnesia have trouble recalling new information and new autobiographical events, but the data are less consistent in regard to the latter.
+Patients with anterograde amnesia have trouble recalling new information and new autobiographical events, but the data is less consistent in regard to the latter.
 Medveds and Hirst recorded the presence of islands of memory – detailed accounts – that were described by such patients.
 The island memories were a combination of semantic and episodic memories.
 The researchers recorded patients giving long narratives with a fair amount of detail that resembled memories that the patients had prior to the trauma.
 The appearance of islands of memory could have something to do with the functioning of adjacent cortical areas and the neocortex.
 In addition, the researchers suspect that the amygdala played a role in the narratives.